splunk/public-o11y-docs/admin/subscription-usage/view-apm-billing-reports.rst

 Download an APM usage report
 ==============================

 APM usage reports are available as tab-delimited text files.
-They include metrics and subscription usage for the entire usage period and break down usage for each minute in the usage period.
+They include metrics and subscription usage for the entire usage period and break down usage.
 Follow these steps to view and download a usage report:

 1. Go to :guilabel:`Settings` then :guilabel:`Subscription Usage` and select the :strong:`APM` tab.
    Depending on your org subscription model, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.